devedevo/blog/aboutme.md

 *Currently, I force my time towards front- and backend web development for business applications.
 Over time, I'm trying to go with full stack web development with JavaScript and Java technologies.*

+- Require management and analysis, Software and architecture conception
 - JavaScript (>= ECMA2015), TypeScript 4
-- MEAN stack: Angular 10, Node.js, Express
+- MEAN stack: Angular 10, Node.js, Express, Nest.js
-- MySQL, MariaDB, PostGreSQL
+- MySQL, MariaDB, PostGreSQL, Sequelize ORM
-- Model View Controller architecture and component driven development
-- Docker
+- Object-oriented, MVC like architecture pattern, Component driven, OpenAPI, REST
+- Docker, configure OS and server for deployment

 *What else?
 I like, and I do continuous learning in a broad aspect of computer science.
 E.g.:*

+- ~~Java and Spring Boot for back-end development~~ (on hold)

-MV* architecture pattern (like MVC, MVP, MVVM) &bull; frameworks that make life easier &bull; networks &bull; computer hardware components
+MV* architecture pattern (like MVC, MVP, MVVM) &bull; try out frameworks that make life easier &bull; build and manage networks &bull; build pcs, try out computer hardware components

 ## Things I did in the past, and things I also do